In this article, we talk about why you should update your website regularly.

 That’s all well and good, but how do you know that it’s time to update your site?
 It’s not like every website owner is well-versed in design trends; most are busy leading a business and don’t have time or sufficient knowledge to follow the technology news.

 Luckily, there are indicators to evaluate a site’s performance.
 Here’s a list of parameters that might show you it’s time to find a development company to update your website.
 You can check these parameters with Google Analytics or alternative services.
 Check them regularly to keep your website alive and kicking.

-On-site time.
-The amount of time users spend on your site indicates the quality of your UX design.
+- On-site time.
+The amount of time users spend on your site indicates the quality of your UX design and content.
 The optimal on-site time depends on the particulars of your website.
 It’s generally recommended to consider on-site time as complementary to the bounce rate.

 And here’s a list of unmeasurable things that indicate you should update your website: